What is Mediterranean Diet?

 The Mediterranean style of eating is growing in popularity now although it has been around for a while.
 Moreover, it is recognized by World Health Organization as part of a healthy eating pattern for the promotion of health and prevention of diseases.
 Also, the reason behind its popularity is the researches show that the diet promotes not only wellness but also decreases the risk of heart disease, obesity, cancer, stroke, diabetes, and other chronic diseases.

 The Mediterranean diet rich in extra virgin olive oil helps the body to remove excess cholesterol from the body.
 Thus keeping the blood vessels open and reducing the risk of heart attacks.
 Also, it’s a super versatile diet and super easy to implement.
 There are a lot of variables involved and it can be really simple and easy and a fun way to eat.
-This is a great diet for anyone who wants to improve heart health and overall wellness.
+This is a great diet for anyone who wants to

 Core Foods